LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MagneticReadoutProcessing_library_hosted_on_PyPi.png%%

-One important point that improves usability for users is the simple installation of all (+mrp) modules.
+One crucial point that improves usability for users is the simple installation of all (+mrp) modules.
 As it is created in the Python programming language, there are several public package registries where users can provide their software modules.

 For this purpose \href{https://pypi.org}{PyPI} figure \ref{MagneticReadoutProcessing_library_hosted_on_PyPi.png} is the most commonly used package registry and offers direct support for the package installation program (+pip) shown in listing \ref{lst:setup_lib_with_pip}.

-(+pip) not only manages possible package dependencies, but also manages the installation of different versions of a package.
+(+pip) not only manages package dependencies, but also manages the installation of different versions of a package.
 In addition, the version compatibility is also checked during the installation of a new package, which can be resolved manually by the user in the event of conflicts.

 ```bash {#lst:setup_lib_with_pip caption="Bash commands to install the MagneticReadoutProcessing library using pip"}